Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

     3. Choose **Triggered** for Type
     4. Choose **Manual** for "Trigger"  (Note: because the zip file has the scheduled setting file, we can use manual in this step for scheduled jobs)
     5. Click **OK** at the bottom
-11. Select the job "eventhub15min" and **start** it.
-Wait until the job finishes.

 ### Check Data Ingest